Auto Detailing Guide - Wash & Dry

 - Step 5: Working in small areas, wipe the area you are degreasing with the wash media, using as little pressure as possible

-- Step 6: Rinse the wash media in a separate rinse bucket, running your mitt or sponge over the Grit Guard insert to release as much contamination as possible
+- Step 6: Rinse the wash media in a separate rinse bucket, running your mitt or sponge over the Grit Guard insert or Dirt Lock to release as much contamination as possible

 - Step 7: Repeat steps 2 through 6 until each area on your vehicle you degreased has been agitated with the wash media and water